mdn/content/files/en-us/web/css/css_box_model/index.md

 - `stroke-box`
   - : In SVG refers to the stroke bounding box, in CSS treated as `content-box`.
 - `view-box`
-  - : In SVG refers to the nearest SVG viewport element’s origin box, which is a rectangle with the width and height of the initial SVG user coordinate system established by the {{svgattr("viewBox")}} attribute for that element.
+  - : In SVG refers to the nearest SVG viewport element's origin box, which is a rectangle with the width and height of the initial SVG user coordinate system established by the {{svgattr("viewBox")}} attribute for that element.
 In CSS treated as `border-box`.

 ## Reference